Should I Get A Lawyer For A Car Accident That Was Partly My Fault?

 Table of Contents

-However, knowing that other people share the blame for the accident can provide you with a sense of relief.
-Under California law, regardless of the extent of your fault, you are entitled to claim compensation from the other parties involved.
+However, it’s crucial to understand your legal rights and options after a crash.
+Under California law, regardless of the extent of your fault, you may be able to file a claim for compensation from the other parties involved.

 According to data from the National Highway Traffic Safety Administration (NHTSA), a significant majority, around 94% of car accidents in the United States are considered to be caused by some form of driver error, which often translates to a partial fault in accident scenarios; meaning a large portion of accidents involve shared responsibility between drivers involved.

-You should consider hiring a lawyer if you sustained injuries in the accident, even if you think you bear some responsibility for a car accident.
-If you’re in a U.S. state that follows comparative negligence rules, you may be able to file a personal injury claim for your medical bills, income loss, and pain and suffering.
-It’s worth noting that your contribution to the accident will affect the amount you’ll receive.
-However, maximizing your claim is something that experienced lawyers can help with.
+Consider hiring an accident lawyer if you sustained injuries in a crash, even if you think you bear some responsibility for a car accident.
+If you’re in a state that follows comparative negligence rules, you may be able to file a personal injury claim for your medical bills, income loss, and pain and suffering.
+It’s worth noting that your contribution to the accident will affect the amount you may be able to pursue.
+However, seeking compensation for your claim is something that experienced lawyers can help with.

-Even if there is a disagreement about who is partially at fault, this proactive strategy guarantees you get the compensation you are due.
+Even if there is a disagreement about who is partially at fault, taking a proactive approach can help you present your case clearly and support your claim for compensation.

 How Comparative Negligence Affects Your Claim